 Remember your reasons for coming up with your fitness resolution in the first place.
-If your resolution is to lose weight and get healthier, do you feel any pressure to actually go out and lose the weight and stick to your goal?
+If your resolution is to lose weight and get healthier, are you keeping track of your progress and reminding yourself how much better . you feel?
 If your goal is a goal that’s important to you, you’ll be motivated and more likely to stick to it.
 A University of Pennsylvania study found that healthy competition online leads to motivated people.
-When we find workout partners that give us a fun, positive challenge, we enjoy working towards our health and wellness goal more.1 Try Pacer’s Events function to join distance and group challenges.
+When we find workout partners that give us a fun, positive challenge, we enjoy working towards our health and wellness goal more.1 Try Pacer’s Explore page to join distance and group challenges.
 You’ll get amazing positive motivation to achieve your goals!

 Setting lofty goals to overhaul your entire lifestyle sounds fantastic, but you’re much less likely to keep going if you’re overwhelmed by the resolution.
 Pick one or two achievable and manageable goals, and work on those.
 The Mayo Clinic suggests using “SMART” goal setting to help.
 Goals should be: Specific, Measurable, Attainable, Realistic, and Trackable.
-Pacer has you covered on the “Trackable” part, so make sure to track your results as you progress on your daily walk to fitness.
+Make sure to track your results as you progress on your daily walk to fitness.
 Pacer also helps you create measurable goals by recording steps, distance, and other statistics you can use to set specific goals.

-“Losing weight” and “getting fit” would be great results, but you’re more likely to achieve your goals if they are more specific.
+“Losing weight” and “getting fit” are great results from a walking routine, but you’re more likely to achieve your goals if they are more specific.
 It would be great to “lose weight,” but “lose 15 pounds by June 1st” is a better resolution and one you are more likely to adhere to.
 “Eat more vegetables” would also be a great result, but “eat at least 5 servings of vegetables per day” is measurable and gives you something specific to work with.
+Your goals will help you decide whether you need to walk an hour a day, eat better, or do some other specific tasks to achieve them.
 You’ll also be able to track your progress as you move towards your specific, measurable goal and you’ll feel great when you know you achieved it!

 Have a Strategy